Skip to main content

 Whether you choose to have your wedding ceremony in a hotel or Scottish castle, on a beach or a boat, or in your front room or garden, we can gain authorisation to legally marry you in any location in Scotland and will guide you as to what you need to do and when.

-Because we gain authorisation as 'people' to legally marry you, you are not restricted to have to have your legal wedding ceremony in a registered premises that has a license to marry people.
-Consider that we are 'registered' and we hold a 'license' therefore your venue or beauty spot doesn't have to for us to hold your legal ceremony there.
+Because we gain authorisation as 'people' to legally marry you, we are 'registered' and we hold a 'license', therefore your venue or beauty spot doesn't need to have a 'license' for us to hold your legal ceremony there, though you may need permission from a venue or land owner to hold a ceremony of marriage there.

 Many couples dream of an outdoor ceremony for their first choice - we're happy to oblige whilst suggesting that having a Plan B on the day is always a wise move, unless you're 100% certain you want to go ahead, whatever the weather, using raincoats and umbrellas.